shaileshgontewar/shaileshgontewar/README.md

 # Hi 👋, I'm Shailesh Gontewar
-## React Developer based in Nagpur
+## MERN Stack Developer based in Nagpur

 I'm a dedicated React Developer currently working at Techquadra Software Solutions.
 I enjoy building responsive, efficient, and scalable web applications.
 With a solid foundation in JavaScript and the MERN stack, I continuously work to improve my skills and stay updated with the latest technologies.